Velomotion logo Velomotion small logo

 … and perfectly smoothed welds.

 A new innovation from the Austrian sports manufacturer is that the carbon frames from Gra- and Revelator will also be available as framesets for self-assembly.
-Also brand new are two carbon wheelsets bearing the KTM logo: They are available for gravel bikes (rim depth 35 mm, internal width 25 mm, weight approx. 1.600 g) and for road bikes (rim depth 30 mm, internal width 22 mm, weight approx. 1.500 g) and are based on the proven Mavic hubs with straight-pull spokes and ratchet freewheels.
-The wheelsets will each cost an attractive €998.
+Also brand new are two carbon wheelsets bearing the KTM logo: They will be available for gravel bikes (rim depth 35 mm, rim width 25 mm, weight approx. 1.600 g) and for road bikes (rim depth 30 mm, rim width 22 mm, weight approx. 1.500 g) and are based on the proven Mavic hubs with straight-pull spokes and ratchet freewheels.
+The wheelsets will cost an attractive €998 each.

 The gravel wheels with 35mm carbon rims are also based on Mavic hubs.